MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_tcp_offload_state_delegated.md

        0xFFFFFFFF to
        <b>SendBacklogSize</b> when the TCP-delegated state for the connection is queried.
 The
        <b>SendBacklogSize</b> variable is not used in the terminate offload operation.

+### -field BufferedData

+A pointer to buffered receive data.
+The host stack can pass such data to the offload target when
+      offloading a TCP connection.
+(For more information, see
+      <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/handling-buffered-receive-data-during-and-after-an-offload-operation">Handling Buffered Receive Data During and After an Offload Operation</a>.)
+The
+      offload target can pass such data to the host stack when uploading a TCP connection.
+(For more information, see
+      <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/push-timer">Handling Buffered Receive Data During a Terminate Offload Operation</a>.)

+### -field ReceiveBacklogSize

+The offload target specifies this value to indicate the number of receive data bytes that are
+      buffered in the offload target for the offloaded TCP connection.
+The host stack can query the TCP delegated state for the connection to obtain this value.
+The host stack uses this value to post one or more receive requests on the connection that are large enough to hold all of the buffered data.

+If the offload target does not support the receive backlog size feature, it should write a value of
+      0xFFFFFFFF to
+      <b>ReceiveBacklogSize</b> .

+### -field DWnd

 ## -remarks